Khouildi-Mouheb/toDoList/README.md

 # toDoList
-A simple Django-based To-Do List application that allows users to create, update, and delete tasks.
-Features user authentication, task management, and a clean UI for productivity.
+A Django-based To-Do List application with a Bootstrap-powered frontend.
+Built using class-based views (CBVs) and Django's built-in authentication system, allowing users to register, log in, and manage their tasks efficiently.
+The project includes helpful comments in the code to guide developers and make it easier to understand.